 On June 11, 2021, Tesla launched the Model S Plaid as the quickest (0-60 mph) series-production car and made a bold statement in the auto industry.
 Over the next few years, it wants to push the limits at the low end of the lineup, not in the aspect of acceleration and performance, but affordability.
-To truly democratize electric cars, it is developing an EV with a USD 25,000 (approx. EUR 21,000) price tag, that’s unofficially called the Tesla Model 2.
+To truly democratize electric cars, it is developing an EV with a USD 25,000 (approx. EUR 22,000) price tag.

 Tesla Model 2 project progressing, hints Elon Musk

-“We’re continuing work — development work on the Semi, Cybertruck, the Roadster and other products,” Elon Musk, co-founder and CEO, Tesla, told analysts during the Q1 2021 earnings conference call.
+“We’re continuing work — development work on the Semi, Cybertruck, the Roadster and other products,” Musk told analysts during the Q1 2021 earnings conference call.
 These “other models” include the officially announced but yet-to-be-named USD 25,000 Tesla.

 Tesla confirmed the Model 2, the name the internet has warmly given the upcoming Tesla compact car, at its 2020 Annual Shareholder Meeting and Battery Day.
-The affordable Tesla car is expected to emerge at the end of 2023, and here are some interesting design inspirations for the model.
+The affordable Tesla car could emerge at the end of 2023, and here are some interesting design inspirations for the model.

 Role of the Chinese R&D center